 For Floating installation, the planks are not to be secured to the subfloor.
 Always undercut wood door jambs.
-Avoid "pinch points" on any fixed home materials with a 1/2" expansion space.
+Avoid "pinch points" on any fixed home materials with an expansion gap the thickness of the floor.
 LAYOUT - It is important to balance the layout of the plank format.
 Proper planning and layout will prevent narrow plank widths at walls.
 Determine layout to prevent having less than half a plank width or very short pieces.
 As with all plank products, lay the long dimension of the plank parallel to the long dimension of the work area.
 Accurately measure the room to determine the centerline, adjust this established line to accommodate a balanced layout and then transpose this line to a comfortable width away from the starting wall (approximately 2' to 3' wide).
 Determine if the starter row will need to be cut.
 If the first row of planks does not need to be trimmed in width, it may be necessary to cut off the unsupported tongue so a clean, solid edge is toward the wall.

-INSTALLATION
+ALL AREAS INSTALLATION